We’re All Too Quick to Judge Procrastinators: Procrastination Isn’t What You Think.

 This seems a little obvious to me!
 So, as Aditya Shukla has pointed out, the motivation behind procrastination is actually your emotion.

-Her very lengthy article summarises a lot of the research into the science of procrastination’s psychological causes, its psychological consequences, and the processes by which it all happens.
+His very lengthy article summarises a lot of the research into procrastination’s psychological causes, its psychological consequences, and the processes by which it all happens.
 It’s all hugely interesting – but it’s a little jargon-heavy and is mainly concerned with the phenomenon in those living with a mental illness.

 But procrastination really is a habit that we all indulge in.
 And the key ideas in the article are two: firstly, anxiety; and, secondly, that we procrastinate tasks that ‘kill our buzz’ or put us in a mood in which we don’t want to be.